abdulrahmanfarhan/Java_Repo/Study Plan for Java Junior Developer – Database & Reporting Specialist.markdown

 ## Introduction

-This 12-week study plan, spanning **June 19, 2025, to September 11, 2025**, is designed to equip you with the skills required for the *Java Junior Developer – Database & Reporting Specialist* role.
+This 12-week study plan, is designed to equip you with the skills required for the *Java Junior Developer – Database & Reporting Specialist* role.
 It integrates Meta courses, the Java Database Connectivity specialization, and key chapters from the following books:

 - *Database System Concepts* (6th edition) by Abraham Silberschatz et al.
 - *Learning SQL* by Alan Beaulieu